Fire crews battle Mineral Fire while using COVID-19 precautions

 COALINGA, Calif.
-(KSEE) — A wildfire also known as the Mineral Fire is burning away dry grass and brush along Highway 198 in western Fresno County Wednesday.
+(KGPE)– A wildfire also known as the Mineral Fire is burning away dry grass and brush along Highway 198 in western Fresno County Wednesday.

 The Mineral Fire began Monday afternoon exploding to 11,000 acres in the first 48-hours.